spacelift-io/user-documentation/docs/vendors/terragrunt/reference.md

 There is an environment variable for each phase of the run:

+- `TG_CLI_ARGS_init` - Allows you to add options sent to the Terragrunt application during the initalization phase
 - `TG_CLI_ARGS_plan` - Allows you to add options sent to the Terragrunt application during the planning phase
 - `TG_CLI_ARGS_apply` - Allows you to add options sent to the Terragrunt application during the applying phase